tak-li98/SpartaFlightManager/ProjectProgress.md

 ## Introduction

+Imagine you are one with the world and you want to be able to see which flights are departing and arriving from one country to another.

+You want to be able to change certain flight details; delay or cancel a flight, change the pilot or change the destination.

+This project does just that!

-This project aims to provide an 3-tier application (GUI, Manager, Database) to allow users to manager flights.
+The project aims to provide an 3-tier application (GUI, Manager, Database) to allow  to manage flights.

-(Add more here later)
+The main features of the application would be to:

+1. Display all flights on a 'flight board'
+2. Create a new flight allowing users to select airline, airports, pilots, plane, date
+3. Modify existing flight details
+4. Delete or cancel any existing flights
+5. Flight statuses such as scheduled, depart/arrived can be auto-determined through date check

+6. (Extra feature if enough time): Change reversion option through use of a history logger

 ### <u>Sprint 0</u>